magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 It’s like you are wandering around inside your own home.
 You wander around within the limits of your concentration, without losing awareness and moving outdoors away from the meditation object.
-The movement of the mind stays within the bounds of wholesome () mental states.
-It doesn’t get caught into any mental proliferation based on unwholesome () mental states.
+The movement of the mind stays within the bounds of wholesome (*kusala*) mental states.
+It doesn’t get caught into any mental proliferation based on unwholesome (*akusala*) mental states.
 Any thinking remains wholesome.
 Once the mind is calm, it necessarily experiences wholesome mental states from moment to moment.
 During the time it is concentrated the mind only experiences wholesome mental states and periodically settles down to become completely still and one-pointed on its object.

 So the mind still experiences some movement, circling around its object.
 It can still wander.
 It might wander around within the confines set by